pathartl/accordion-archive-widget/readme.txt

 I've put this widget at the bottom of my website.
 You can check it out at http://pathartl.me/#footer

+== Screenshots ==

+1. This is an image of the collapsed accordion.
+2. This is an image of the accordion expanded revealing the months.

 == Changelog ==

 = 1.0 =